stockphrase/no-silo/content/courses/writing-2/syllabus.md

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
-Each of you will meet with your TA for 45 minutes per week to go over your writing and plan revision.
+Each of you will meet with our TA for 45 minutes per week to go over your writing and plan revision.
 If you require further help, the [RWIT](https://students.dartmouth.edu/rwit/) program offers excellent peer tutoring on all phases of the writing processfrom generating ideas